outfox/.github/profile/README.md

 ## ... open to friendly ⤜contributions⤏

-We're a rag-tag, non-profit assemblage of passionate contributors.
+We're a rag-tag, inclusive, welcoming assemblage of passionate contributors.
 Demos, ideas, libraries - would you like to help us make something documented and coded to a high standard of quality and playfulness?

 Or if you just wanna build something wild for a game jam, that's cool too.
 We're always down for friendly collaboration: